glow-xyz/nftoken/docs/pages/docs/overview.md

 ### NFToken is 4x Cheaper Than Metaplex

-Creating an NFT with NFToken costs 2M Lamports or $0.08.
-Metaplex costs 10M Lamports or $0.32.
+Creating an NFT with NFToken costs about 2M Lamports or $0.08.

+With Metaplex, this costs about 10M Lamports or $0.32.

 ### NFToken is Simple and Easy to Understand